-The Pediatric Therapy program at EIRMC gives children, families, and caregivers one-on-one attention from specially-trained physical and occupationaltherapists, and speech-language pathologists.
-We work with children from newborn to 18 years old in a family-centered environment.
+The Pediatric Therapy program at EIRMC strives for interdisciplinary teamwork between Occupational Therapists, Physical Therapists, Speech and Language Therapists, physicians, developmental agencies, and school programs.
+We give children, families, and caregivers one-on-one attention and work with children from newborn to 21 years old who have mild to severe disabilities in a family-centered environment.

 Many of our young patients see more than one therapist at each visit.
 This collaborative approach is specifically used for children with feeding difficulties and children with global delays.

-Pediatric Occupational Therapists help children gain motor skills used for dressing, bathing and grooming tasks; coordinate use of their hands to play, write, explore, and learn; and use their five senses to process and make sense of the world around them.
-Click here to view a calendar of upcoming Infant Massage classes taught by our Pediatric Occupational Therapists.
+Pediatric Occupational Therapists help children gain motor skills used for dressing, bathing and grooming tasks; coordinate use of their hands to play, write, explore, and learn; develop social skills and appropriate behavior; and use their five senses to process and make sense of the world around them.
+Our occupational therapists are specially trained to assess and treat incontinence issues and pelvic floor dysfunction.
+View a calendar of upcoming Infant Massage classes taught by our Pediatric Occupational Therapists.

-Pediatric Physical Therapists help children develop muscle strength and tone, and coordinate those muscles to sit, stand, balance, walk, and reach.
+Pediatric Physical Therapists help children develop muscle strength and tone, and coordinate those muscles to sit, stand, balance, walk, reach, run and jump.

 The Pediatric Therapy Clinic offers individual treatment rooms as well as two gyms and a kitchen to best meet the needs of children.
 Services are provided in outpatient and "early intervention" settings, and for inpatient (NICU, PICU, and Pediatric units).